willymcallister/willymcallister.github.io/_videos/ac-analysis-eli-ice-man.md

 comments: true
 ---

-Here's how to remember the relationship between current and voltage in an inductor and capacitorn with the help of ELI the ICE man.
+Here's how to remember the relationship between current and voltage in an inductor and capacitor with the help of ELI the ICE man.

 Created by Willy McAllister.